 - Disconnect the router WAN port if you already have a cable plugged into that port.

 - From Windows Start menu, run ASUS Utility -> RT-N Wireless Router -> Firmware Restoration.
+(If you experience problems uploading, try running it as Administrator.)

 - Click the Browse button and select the file that you downloaded in step #1.
 Don’t click the upload button yet.